networkedsystemsIITB/Traffic_Classification/docs/v1.0/README_User.md

-## Traffic Classification
+## Traffic Classification User's Guide

-The manual contains all the steps to setup the classification prioritization modules.
+The manual contains all the steps to setup the classification and prioritization modules.
 There are two setups in this work.</br>
 1. Using 2-interface machine and an access point (AP)</br>
 2. Using laptop as AP</br>